The Methodist Lay Preachers Network was initiated by the Methodist Conference in 2003.

 The Network functions mostly by email.
 It has a small facilitation team and a Network Nucleus comprised of one or two appointed lay preacher representatives from each Synod.

-If you are considering lay preaching, or want to participate in or lead a group for potential worship leaders,
+- If you are considering lay preaching, or want to participate in or lead a group for potential worship leaders, contact:

 Trinity Theological College offers lay preachers courses but there are other ways of gaining the necessary qualifications.
 Trinity College will make an academic recommendation or decision for candidates individually.
 In addition to any academic requirement, all candidates must:

 - be in good standing with their parish.
 A prospective candidate is encouraged to speak to his/her presbyter to share the sense of call.
 The Parish Council/Leaders' Meeting then endorses the suitability of the prospective candidate for this ministry.
 Opportunities can be given to be involved in worship by reading the Scriptures, leading prayers, taking children's talks or leading devotions.
 When the Parish agrees that the candidate is ready, the recommendation that s/he is a Lay Preacher in Training is passed on the Synod for approval.